DIPS-Tools/dips-local-dev/README.md

 	(b) For User Login, click on "Get Started" button => Login.

 6. If you get "Invalid HTTP_HOST header: ...
-You may need to add 'ip_address' to ALLOWED_HOSTS ALLOWED_HOSTS" error while browsing.
+You may need to add 'ip_address' to ALLOWED_HOSTS" error while browsing.

 	(a) Modify  Negotiation-Tool/privux/settings.py